• Skip to primary navigation

 Peaches: It should go without saying but quality is everything.
 Sad peaches will make a sad pie.
 I don’t mean “sad” as in bruised, because bruised, ripe peaches make bomb pie.
 Bonus points if you get your peaches in Georgia!
 (Yes, that was an unabashed Justin Bieber reference.)

-Tapioca: I use tapioca to thicken my fruit pies.
+Tapioca: I use tapioca to thicken this pie, my blueberry pie, and basically all of my fruit pies.
 It thickens better than cornstarch and it doesn’t have an off-putting flavor.
 If you are using pearls make sure they are small pearls and I usually grind them in a spice grinder to make them fine.
 Let the mixed filling sit for 30 minutes to allow the tapioca pearls to hydrate.
 You don’t have to let tapioca flour sit before baking.

 On that note, if you want a crisp bottom that you can pick up out of the pan, you must use a metal baking dish.
 The ceramic ones are beautiful but they just don’t distribute heat the same way that metal does.